 The debt limit places a statutory constraint on the amount of money that Treasury may borrow to fund federal operations.
-The debt limit is currently suspended, and scheduled to be reinstated on March 1, 2019, at a level precisely accommodating federal borrowing at that point.
-Congress may debate the merits of various debt limit modifications in advance of that date or later if "extraordinary measures" are implemented to prevent a binding debt limit.
+The debt limit is currently suspended, and scheduled for reinstatement on August 1, 2021, at a level precisely accommodating federal borrowing at that point.
+Congress may debate the merits of various debt limit modifications in advance of that date or later if Treasury implements "extraordinary measures" to prevent a binding debt limit after reinstatement.
 This In Focus provides background information and discusses recent legislative activity.

-More information on the debt limit can be found in CRS Report R41633, Reaching the Debt Limit: Background and Potential Effects on Government Operations, by D. Andrew Austin et al.; CRS Report RL31967, The Debt Limit: History and Recent Increases, by D. Andrew Austin; and CRS Report R44383, Deficits and Debt: Economic Effects and Other Issues, by Grant A. Driessen.
+More information on the debt limit can be found in CRS Report R41633, Reaching the Debt Limit: Background and Potential Effects on Government Operations, by D. Andrew Austin et al.; CRS Report R43389, The Debt Limit Since 2011, by D. Andrew Austin; and CRS Report R44383, Deficits, Debt, and the Economy: An Introduction, by Grant A. Driessen.